-"We still continued to move on slowly, with the alarm of war constantly rising in volume, listening, for want of something else to do-for we were imprisoned between lofty walls of vegetation-to the crackling, ripping sound of Snider rifles, varied by the louder intonations of the overloaded muskets of the Ashantees.
+"We still continued to move on slowly, with the alarm of war constantly rising in volume, listening, for want of somewar constantly rising in volume, listening, for want of somestill general control of the control of the control of Snider riffes, varied by the louder intonations of the overloaded muskets of the Ashantees.

-"Five minutes thus, and nothing disturbed any man's thoughts, unless of those with responsibilities on their minds, who had no time to think of the ideal or the asthetic aspect of the moment.
+"Five minutes thus, and nothing disturbed any mar's thoughts, unless of those with responsibilities on their minds, who had no time to think of the ideal or the sesthetic aspect of the moment.
 An officer of the 42nd here rode up on a white mule to communicate with Sir Garnet, who leaned eagerly forward on his chair to hear the news from the front.
 He was wounded, but his intelligence was to the effect that the left column had lost touch of the left wing of the 42nd Highlanders.
 The officer received orders to tell Colonel M'Leod, who commanded, to cut diagonally to the right through the bushes until both columns should join.

-"At 9.15 a.m. our pace quickened somewhat, until suddenly light was exchanged for the gloom of the forest shade, and we entered the village of Eginassie, which the scouts of Lord Gifford had carried with a rush at 8.5 A.M.; and, oh, what a seene!
+"At 9.15 A.M. our pace quickened somewhat, until suddenly light was exchanged for the gloom of the forest shade, and we entered the village of Eginassie, which the scouts of Lord Gifford had carried with a rush at 8.5 a.m.; and, oh, what a scene!
 We, travelling so soberly and unexcitedly through the narrow avenue leading through the forest, had not thought of this-the possibility that while we listened to the rumbling and muttering of the musketry, there were fellow-creatures being smitten to death in the dark recesses of the forest around Eginassie.

 "Right at the mouth of the umbrageous pass the wounded and dying and dead sat grouped or lay stretched on the ground, attended by the kind ministering hands of their white brothers.
-It may be that the readers as well as the writer of this have seen many a gory battlefield, but I must confess that I felt much affected at the sight of the first blood drawn.
+It may be that the readers as well as the writer of this have seen many a gory battlefield, but I must confess that I felt much affected at the sight of the first blood dawn.

-"Proceeding up the hill, with our minds dwelling on the great tragedy of the day, we arrived at Amoaful.
-The town is conveniently situated on the extensive tabular summit of a low hill, the sides of which slope into thin threads of ooze and marsh and running stream, all clothed in impenetrable underbrush and dense growths of tropical plants and trees.
-A broad street or avenue (about 60 yards wide) running the whole length of the town, a distance of about 400 yards, divided it into equal portions.
+"Proceeding up the hill, with our minds dwelling on the great tragedy of the day, we arrived at Amouful.
+The town is conveniently situated on the extensive tabular summit of a low hill, the sides of which slope into thin threads of oze and marsh and running stream, all clothed in impenetrable underbrush and dense growths of tropical plants and trees.
+A broad street or avenue (about 60 yards wide) running the whole length of the town, a distance of about 400 yards, divided it into equal portions who succumbed to their wounds.
+Two Highlanders who fell close to the enemy were instantly beheaded.
+A writer, quoted by James Grant in his "British Battles," says-"The story of what became of one man will illustrate the desperate nature of the fighting.
+The companies were fighting in sections, each company being divided in four.
+One section of Captain Baird's Company had every man wounded except four-the Captain himself being among the number.
+Two of this section carried him to the rear, and two unwounded men only were left.
+These had got separated in a thick part of the bush.
+One of them came across a cluster of Ashantees, who all fired at him, and he fell covered with wounds, and his head was immediately cut off and carried away.
+The 42nd pushed on, and some of Russell's Regiment shortly afterwards came across the body, and it was sent into Amoaful for interment."